baadjis/csondb/Readme.md

  ```

 * OR:

- the Or operation is followed by array of conditions:
+ The Or operation is followed by array of conditions:

 ```javavascript